 What will happen:

 - You will be taken to the endoscopy room and moved onto a bed or table.
 You will be given medicine to help you relax.
 You will be asked to lie on your left side and raise one or both knees toward your chest.
 Your healthcare provider will examine your anus and use a finger to check your rectum.
 He may feel for your prostate if you are a man.
-If your bowel is not empty, your caregiver may give you another enema.
+If your bowel is not empty, your healthcare provider may give you another enema.

 After your procedure: